42-Short/shortinette/rust/subjects/02/README.md

 ```
 Ensure they operate as follows:

+`buy` verifies that:
+1. The player has enough coins
-`buy` verifies that the player has sufficient coins and can store the item.
+2. The player has enough room to store the item.

 If either condition is unmet, return the appropriate error.

+`sell` verifies that:
+1. The player has an item to sell
-`sell` confirms that the player possesses an item and can store the received coins without his pocket `overflowing`.
-If either condition is unmet, return the relevant error.
+2. The player can store the received coins without his pocket `overflowing`

+If either condition is unmet, return the appropriate error.

-If both errors might apply simultaneously, returning any of them will do.
+If both errors apply simultaneously, return any of them.

 The following test must compile and execute successfully:
 ```rust